Sugar Honey Iced Tea

 Sugar Honey Iced Tea is the third studio album by American rapper Latto.
 It was released through Streamcut and RCA Records on August 9, 2024.
-The album features guest appearances from Young Nudy, Hunxho, Coco Jones, Megan Thee Stallion, Ciara, Mariah the Scientist, Teezo Touchdown, Cardi B, and Flo Milli.
+The album's standard edition features guest appearances from Young Nudy, Hunxho, Coco Jones, Megan Thee Stallion, Ciara, Mariah the Scientist, Teezo Touchdown, Cardi B, and Flo Milli, but the bonus edition includes Playboi Carti.
 It serves as the follow-up to her second studio album, 777 (2022).

 The album received generally positive reviews, and tied 777 as her highest-charting album on the US Billboard 200, debuting at number fifteen.
 It was supported by five singles: "Put It on da Floor", "Sunday Service", "Big Mama", "Brokey", and "Blick Sum".

 Promotion

 On June 22, 2024, Latto first teased the title of the album, while performing as a headliner at the Birthday Bash ATL 2024.
 On July 24, she announced the release date of the album with a trailer video inspired by the film, ATL (2006), featuring cameos from fellow Atlanta-native rappers 2 Chainz and T.I.
 On July 26, she previewed the tracklist of the album with a picture of her left hand covering a piece of paper showing a possible tracklist with only a few songs revealed, one of which is the previously released single, "Big Mama".
 She revealed the cover art of the album on July 30.
 She shared the full tracklist on August 7.